1978 Kangaroo tour of Great Britain and France: Wales

-The Kangaroos played a non-test international against Wales at the St. Helen's Ground.
-As of 2017 this was the 13th and final rugby league international played at the ground.
+The Kangaroos played a non-test international against Wales at the St. Helen's Rugby Ground.
+As of 2024 this was the 13th and final rugby league international played at the ground.

 Kangaroos' vice captain Greg Pierce injured his knee in this match and made no more appearances on the tour.

 1st Ashes Test

 This year Great Britain had the opportunity to re-gain the Ashes title on home soil.
 The Ashes series was styled the "Forward Chemicals Test series" due to sponsorship reasons.

 Great Britain were trailing 6-7 with fifteen minutes remaining when an Australian pass went to ground and Welsh winger John Bevan kicked the ball ahead.
 It was then a foot race between him and Australian fullback Graham Eadie to reach the ball which was slowing within Australia's in-goal area.
 Both players stumbled and dived, with Bevan getting a hand on the ball and claiming the try which was awarded, giving the home side a 9-7 lead.
 The Kangaroos then worked their way up to the other end of the field and moved the ball through the hands out to the right wing where Kerry Boustead crossed for a try, regaining his side the lead 9-10.
 In the final minutes Australian captain Bob Fulton forced his way over for a try which was also converted, so the match ended with the scoreline at 9-15.